 Where a Grant is terminated more than 6 months before the planned end date a pro rata share will be paid.
-Where a Grant terminates within 6 months of the planned end date, estates and Indirect Costs will be paid in full, but Investigators' costs and Other Directly Allocated Costs will be paid pro rata.
+Where a Grant terminates within 6 months of the planned end date, estates and Indirect Costs will be paid in full, but project lead and co-lead costs and Other Directly Allocated Costs will be paid pro rata.
 A proportionate reduction will also be made in the value of Estates, Indirect Costs and Infrastructure Technicians claimed by the Research Organisation in the following circumstances: